-Policies and Processes
+OSS Policies and Best Practices

-* This reflects the planned revision of the ETH Zurich Exploitation Guideline, while the old Exploitation Guideline (RSETHZ 440.4), currently still in force, requires that the decision of OSS release must always be approved by all software authors and the professor.
+* This reflects the planned revision of the ETH Zurich Exploitation Guideline, while the old Exploitation Guideline (RSETHZ 440.4), currently still in force, requires that the decision of OSS release must always be approved by all software creators and the professor.

 - If the software was developed as part of a research collaboration with a third party, or if pre-existing software is to be used in such a collaboration, please first contact your contract manager at the Research Contracts Group for advice;